< All blogs

 3. Interested parties

 One of the first things to establish is who are your ‘Interested Parties’.
-These are entities, i.e. people, organizations, regulatory bodies, your staff, etc. But the main thing is they can have an influence upon your EMS, or have a requirement that you must adhere to for environmental purposes.
+These are entities, i.e. people, organisations, regulatory bodies, your staff, etc. But the main thing is they can have an influence upon your EMS, or have a requirement that you must adhere to for environmental purposes.
 You need to identify them, their requirements and what you are going to do to meet those requirements.
 This list of interested parties will be required when we come to clause 6 of the standard as there is a very close link to it.

 4. Scope of your EMS